Columbus College of Art and Design: Presidency of Dr. Melanie Corn: 2016–present

 In December 2015, CCAD's board of trustees named Dr. Melanie Corn as the school's new president.
 She is the first woman to serve as president in the university's 140-year history, and is one of only six women serving as president among the AICAD member institutions.

 Academics

-CCAD awards twelve undergraduate majors, project-based, multidisciplinary Master of Fine Arts degree in Visual Arts, and Master of Design in Innovation Design Strategies.
+CCAD awards a Bachelor of Fine Arts degree in 11 undergraduate majors.
+It also awards two graduate degrees: a multidisciplinary Master of Fine Arts degree in Visual Arts and Master of Professional Studies in User Experience Design.

 Community classes

-The college offers a wide variety of community classes for all ages, including children and youth grades 1–12 and adults.
+Through its Saturday Morning Art Classes, Creative Summer Workshops, and College Preview program, the college offers a wide variety of community classes for all ages, including children and youth grades 1–12 and adults.

 Accreditation

-CCAD is an accredited by the National Association of Schools of Art and Design (NASAD), Association of Independent Colleges of Art and Design (AICAD) and the Higher Learning Commission.
+CCAD is accredited by the National Association of Schools of Art and Design (NASAD) and the Higher Learning Commission.

-Rankings

-U.S. News & World Reports 2017 rankings place CCAD's MFA program (tied for) 82nd among Graduate School in the Fine Arts category.